jacobsinclair/PhotoshopPortfolio/README.md

 # PhotoshopPortfolio
-A development of photoshop images representing my interests, as well as potential social media posts / posters.
+A development of photoshop images and compositions representing my interests, as well as potential social media posts / posters.